DyvakYA/service-monitoring/README.md

 ## Description

-I needed special tool for service monitoring strictly from linux terminal Did not find any appropriate tool, and developed by myself Look at picture
+I needed special tool for service monitoring strictly from linux terminal.
+Did not find any appropriate tool, and developed by myself.
+Look at picture.
 ![TUI](screenshot1.png)

 ## Type of change: